 05 Apr 2018 By: Jessica Eyre

 SMS is growing in popularity in all industries, but you may be unsure if texting is right for your hotel’s customer service plan.
 The short answer is “Yes.”
-When your entire business revolves around putting your customers at ease and providing a relaxing atmosphere for rest, you need to be prepared to communicate with them in whatever way is the most comfortable.
+When your entire business revolves around putting your customers at ease and providing a relaxing atmosphere, you need to be prepared to communicate with them in whatever way is the most comfortable.
 What many businesses are finding out is that their customers would much rather communicate via text than by email or phone.

 Your Guests Are Reading More Texts than Emails

 Take a look at your inbox: how many unread emails do you have in there right now?
 How many emails go straight to your spam box, and from there to your trash?
 The average open rate for emails in the travel and transportation industry is 20.69 percent, with a click-through rate of 2.17 percent.

 Now, look at your phone.
 How many unread texts do you have?
 If you’re like most people, the answer is “not many”: According to a Dynmark report, text messages have a 98 percent open rate and a 45 conversion rate.
 And your guests are eager to read those text messages: 90 percent of texts are opened within three minutes.

 Voice support has clear advantages over text, but you can’t afford to ignore your customers’ preferences.
 In 2015, a report found that Americans were sending and receiving five times as many texts as phone calls.
 If your customers would rather text than call their own mothers, you can be sure that they’d rather text you as well.
 They’re in a hurry; they need services quickly, and receiving voice communication in “real time” can feel too slow.